gustavotoral/helpdesk-portfolio/README.md

 ## About Me

 IT Support professional passionate about solving technical problems and helping users.
-Currently seeking an entry-level Help Desk position where I can apply my hands-on lab experience and grow with a team.
+Currently seeking an IT bridge role where I can leverage my sales leadership and client management experience and apply my technical support and hands-on lab experience.

 ## Skills